Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 # Windows for Open Source Developers

 This project walks you through setting up and customizing a Windows PC for Open Source development.
-We'll introduce you to Windows Terminal and WSL.
+We'll introduce you to Windows Terminal and the Windows Subsystem for Linux (WSL) 2.
 At the end of this lab you'll use VS Code to debug a NodeJS project running in WSL.

 ## Getting Started